April 30, 2021

 Serve and live as he modeled.

-You know, we who live thousands of year after these passages were written, have been influenced by so many other opinions and traditions we have lost the real teachings of Jesus.
+You know, we who live thousands of year after these passages were written, have been influenced by so many other opinions and traditions we have lost the main teachings of Jesus.

 We have gotten our shorts in the preverbal knot about issues that have drawn us away from the main thing.